-The makers of Pornography sites are targeting children more than ever before.
-There are countless examples of children downloading innocent Apps and finding Adult orientated sites pop up on their device.
-Children may never actively seek this content themselves, instead stumble upon it through misdirected links etc. Studies have shown that on average children are being exposed to Pornography at the age of 11.
-We are exceptionally confident that this age will reduce dramatically as children are getting unrestricted access to digital devices at a younger and younger age.
+Online Pornography sites are targeting Children indirectly more than ever before.
+There are countless examples of Children downloading innocent Apps and finding Adult orientated sites pop up on their device.
+Children may never actively seek this content themselves, instead stumble upon it through misdirected links etc. Studies show on average, Children can be exposed to Online Pornography from around the age of 11.
+We are exceptionally confident that this age will reduce dramatically as Children are getting unrestricted access to digital devices at a younger and younger age.

-One of the agencies that we work with are currently engaged in delivering Pornography addiction counselling to 11 to 14-year-old Irish school children.
 Viewing pornography can be a very stimulating experience for a child.
 The dangers are that they are viewing content which they have no real life experience of.
 This can create very unrealistic relationship expectations.
 It can also lead to sexual violence with future partners.
-The problem also arises that the initial type of pornography that was viewed may no longer satisfy and lead a person to seek out more graphic and violent types of pornography.
+A problem also arises as people mature, the preference to particular type of the pornography changes over time.
+What may once have given arousal, may now, no longer satisfy an individual.
+This leads to seeking out more graphic or violent types of Online Pornography.

-It is a sad reality that pornography is freely available, without any age verification on 97% of online sites.
+It is a sad reality that Online Pornography is freely available, without any age verification on 97% of online sites.
 Only a very few sites require any form of age verification.
 More troubling is that the pornography industry are heavily investing in the new Virtual Reality technology.
-All that is needed to enter this Virtual World of Porn is a means to view it.
+All that someone requires to enter this Virtual World of Porn, is a means to view it.
 Google Cardboard viewers can be purchased for as little as €19.99.
 Some large Irish stores sell the items for under €10.

 - If you begin to notice pop ups on your own device, this may be as a result of a child previously accessing pornography on the device

 - You may see unexpected charges to your credit or debit card.
 This may mean that the child purchased access to a pornography site

 - The child may be displaying more advanced knowledge and interest than they than they should for their age in sexual matters